beakerbrowser/beakerbrowser.com/_docs/how-beaker-works/peer-to-peer-websites.md

 TODO a graphic of a folder with a bunch of files spilling out of it.

-For example, a very simple website could contain an `index.html` file with inline CSS styles and a `<script>` tag that defines some JavaScript (JS)
+For example, a simple website could contain an `index.html` file with inline CSS styles and a `<script>` tag that defines some JavaScript (JS)
 behavior: